2025 Solar Incentives Guide for Pennsville, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-Now, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, can qualify for a 30% tax credit.
-This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-The expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+Now, solar installation projects that are completed between 2022 and 2032, might qualify for a 30% tax credit.
+The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Pennsville solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Pennsville solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives